Graduate Certificate in Child and Family Development: Birth through Kindergarten

 Why Choose Our Program?

-Hybrid and online coursework prepares students for success in the classroom.
+Online coursework offered in both synchronous and asynchronous formats prepares students for success in the classroom.
 The program can be completed in as few as three semesters, culminating in a 15-week student teaching experience.
 Current teachers may student teach in their own classroom if it is in a public school, North Carolina Pre-K, Head Start, or MECK Pre-K.

 Licensure to Teach Birth-Kindergarten